 Touch Football is now one of the largest sports

 in Australia and is derived from the

 two rugby codes (League & Union).

 With the skills of kicking and tackling removed, Touch Football is a fast, fluid and exciting game in its own right.
 Touch Football now boasts in excess of 400,000 members and over 500,000 children playing in school programs across Australia.

 SACPSSA conducts a Touch Football Carnival programme each year over four days, usually in Term 3.

 A senior age group championship competition (Year 5/6 Boys and Girls) is offered on one of the carnival days (usually the Wednesday).
 All other competitions are focused on mass participation.
-The age group sections are Year 3/4 and Year 5/6 on Days 1 – 3; with Day 4 offering an extra age group section of Year 6/7, for those schools who still have Year 7s at their school.
+The age group sections are Year 3/4 and Year 5/6 on all days; with Day 4 offering an extra age group section of Year 6/7, for those schools who still have Year 7s at their school.

 Participation Certificates can be downloaded from the SACPSSA website here.